 Plus if you don't want to be eternally switching browser tabs when you can't tell your <article> from your <body>, Digital.com has thoughtfully provided a downloadable PDF version of its cheat sheet that you can save to your computer or print out and keep on your desk.

-You can find the cheat sheet – made with a little assistance from Mozilla – over at Digital.com.
+You can find the cheat sheet – made with a little assistance from Mozilla – over at Digital.com (save it in cloud storage so you can use it again).
+For more web design help, see our list of web hosting options.